-Here is a list of popular expat areas and suburbs of Denver.
+Here is a list of popular neighbourhoods in Denver.

-Recommended neighbourhoods in Denver
+Young and trendy neighbourhoods in Denver